By Dr. Jonathan E. Romain, pediatric neuropsychologist at CHOC

 - Behavioral symptoms include irritability, restlessness, rapid speech and fatigue.

 Test anxiety can also self-perpetuate or reinforce itself.
-So, if a child had a bad experience on one test, it’s likely they will have similar feelings again.
+So, if a child had a bad experience on one test, they will likely have similar feelings again.
 After several experiences, the child may feel that all tests are miserable and to be avoided.

 Parents, teachers and students should work together to control anxiety.